-Fun d Description Revenue Division - Department that Manages oprietary funds account for operations that are similar to private businesses, where the intent is that costs be recovered marily through charges to those who use the services.
-52 Bookstore Fund Provides textbooks, software, school supplies, and other merchandise to the college community.
+Fund Description Revenue Division - Department that Manages - funds account for operations that ough charges to those who use t at are similar to private businesses, where the inte he services. ent is that costs be recovered 52 Bookstore Fund Provides textbooks, software, school supplies, and other merchandise to the college community.
 Sales of merchandise.
 College Services - Bookstore 54 Customized Training Fund Contracted training provided to business, industry, and government organizations.
 Charges for work performed.
 Connections with Business and Industry - Customized Training 55 Environmental Learning Center Professional development trainings (CEU), K-12 programs and community education workshops focused on environmental topics.
 Charges for work performed.
 Arts and Sciences - Environmental Learning Center 41 Internal Service Fund Accounts for services provided to departments within the college on a cost-reimbursement basis.
 Charges for centralized duplication, copiers, and motor pool.
 College Services - Business Office and Campus Services